liamodwyer/github-pages/_workshop/blog.md

 ### Keep Posting, More Markdown

-- On your repository's home page, click the "Add file" button and select "Create new file".
+- On your repository's home page, click the `"Add file"` button and select `"Create new file"`.
 - Continue typing your post filename: `_posts/2020-10-22-second-post.md`
 - Put your cursor in the editor to add the front matter and content, following the example below to learn some more Markdown syntax.
-- When done editing, scroll to the bottom of the page to the "Commit changes" section, fill in your "commit message" and click the green "Commit changes" button.
+- When done editing, scroll to the bottom of the page to the "Commit changes" section, fill in your "commit message" and click the green `Commit changes` button.

 ```
 ---